udibo/react-app/README.md

 - `_main.tsx`: Exports a React Router route object that connects all your React component files together.

-### Import map

-Deno has support for npm modules, however deno deploy doesn't yet.
-Because of that, the import map currently imports all npm modules from esm.sh.
-To ensure all npm dependencies are using the same version of react, they need to have their version pinned.
-Once Deno Deploy has npm support, I'll switch from using esm.sh to npm specifier imports.

 ### Disabling server side rendering

 All pages will be rendered server side by default.
 If you have a component you don't want to render on the server, you can disable it by having it return the fallback on the server.
 You can use `isServer()` to determine if the code is running on the server or in the browser.
-For example, in [example/routes/blog](example/routes/blog), you could have it only get the post when rendering in the browser by setting post to undefined when on the server like shown below.
+In the example's blog, you could have it only get the post when rendering in the browser by setting post to undefined when on the server like shown below.

 ```tsx
 const post = isServer() ? undefined : getPost(id);